 If you suspect your ice maker mold is broken or rusted, I usually advise leaving the ice maker in the “OFF” position to play it safe.

 Typically, when an ice maker mold is damaged, the entire ice maker must be replaced, which can cost between $175-$400, depending on the nature of the repair.

 What Causes an Ice Maker to Stop Working?

-None of us like broken down appliances and expensive repair bills, so here’s a list of the most common ice maker faults to help you understand your appliance better:
+None of us like broken-down appliances and expensive repair bills, so here’s a list of the most common ice maker faults to help you understand your appliance better:

-I hope this short guide has helped you find and fix the solution to your leak.
+Ice makers are fantastic appliances, but they can be frustrating when they’re doing their best waterfall impression.
+I hope this short guide has helped you find and fix the solution to your ice maker leak.